prajesh123916/SparkFoundationInternship/README.md

-Hi, My Name is Prajesh Sortee One of the Tech lover Mechanical engineer and Made About Simplicity
+Hi, My Name is Prajesh Sortee
+Love to have fun with maths and coding